smokeintheshell/hashdump-reporter/README.md

 | CONTOSO\PlainJane | \<blank\> | [N/A] |

 ## Excel Formulas
-`hashdump-reporter.py` can also output helper forumlas for use in the parsed TSV in Excel (or other spreadsheet applications that support the same formulas).
+`hashdump-reporter.py` can also output helper forumlas for use in the parsed TSV in Excel (or other spreadsheet applications that support the same formulas).<p>
 The formulas are intended to be used with two tabs in Microsoft Excel, where Tab1 is `hashes` and Tab2 is `cracked`, `cracked` having the output of the cracked password TSV. `cracked` would need to be expanded with a third column containing the "method" or wordlist used in hashcat/hashtopolis for Column G to work properly.
 Column P should have the list of administrators in the domain (samaccountname, not UPN or down-level logon name)
 The formulas would be placed into Row 2 of the `hashes` tab and produce output like the following once dragged down to the end of the spreadsheet:

 | A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P |